 Money is not important– unless you want or need it.
-Then money is important.
+Then money is very important.
 If having money is important to you, it may be helpful to know how to earn it.

-Knowledge and skills are your abilities.
+Knowledge and skills are some of your abilities.
 If these abilities are natural and "easy" for you, you will still have to work to be the best, but you have a head start.
-Then, if you like what you are doing, that's great because you will have to spend a lot of time practicing and refining it to be the best.
+Then, if you like what you are doing, that's great because you will have to spend a lot of time with it, practicing and refining it to be the best.
 So, if you like what you're doing, it will be like playing.
 And nothing beats being paid to play!